aron5055/stoicism-enchiridion-quote-api/README.md

 # Daily Stoic Quote API

-A simple, zero-dependency Cloudflare Workers API that returns one “Daily Stoic” quote from Epictetus’s *The Enchiridion* each day, based on the date.
+A simple, zero-dependency Cloudflare Workers API that returns one "Daily Stoic" quote from Epictetus's *The Enchiridion* each day, based on the date.
 The quote is chosen deterministically (pseudo-random) so it stays the same throughout the day.

 ## 🚀 Quick Start